logo

 The Eastern Route of Imperial Airways was gradually extended with the first flight to Hong Kong being in March 1936.

-On 23 March 1936, an Imperial Airways service to Hong Kong was started, connecting with their London - Singapore route at Penang.
+On 23 March 1936, an Imperial Airways service to Hong Kong was started, connecting with their London - Australia route at Penang.
 The mail leaving London on 14 March connected with the first flight from Penang on 23 March.

 The DH 86A Express flew to Saigon and then Tourane in French Indo China on the 23rd and then on to Hong Kong on the 24th.